 MacArthur Park Master Plan Timeline

-In August 2017, the Community Services Commission hosted a public meeting to solicit input on proposed short term amenities; disc golf and additional neighborhood entrances were not preferred.
-Consultant KTU&A introduced the Opportunities and Constraints Study project that would look at long term options for the 22 acre park.
+In August 2017, the Community Services Commission hosted a public meeting to solicit input on proposed short-term amenities; disc golf and additional neighborhood entrances were not preferred.
+At that meeting, consultant KTU&A introduced the Opportunities and Constraints Study project that would look at long-term options for the 22 acre park.

-The Public Works Department and contractors completed maintenance to facilitate the transition of the former golf course to City management and opened to public in October 2017 as an open space park.
+The Public Works Department and contractors completed maintenance to facilitate the transition of the former golf course to City management and opened it to the public in October 2017 as an open space park.

-In the fall of 2018, the Opportunity and Constraints Study recommendations were presented at a public meeting, to the Community Services Commission and at the Community Relations and Veterans Commission meeting.
-Recommendations included options for renovation of existing facilities and/or replacement facilities for the pool, recreation center and community center, in addition to a list of possible park amenities.
-City Council approved the study on November 27, 2018 and asked staff to move forward with the planning process to explore the option for new replacement facilities.
+In fall 2018, the Opportunity and Constraints Study recommendations were presented at a public meeting, to the Community Services Commission, and the Community Relations and Veterans Commission.
+Recommendations included options for renovation of existing facilities and/or replacement facilities for the pool, recreation center, and community center, in addition to a list of possible park amenities.
+City Council approved the study on November 27, 2018, and asked staff to move forward with the planning process to explore the option for new replacement facilities.

-On October 29, 2019, the Master Plan consultant, KTU&A, continued work from the Opportunities and Constraints Study and hosted another public workshop and launched an online survey to narrow down possible amenities for a new community center, aquatics complex and park features.
+On October 29, 2019, the Master Plan consultant, KTU&A, continued work from the Opportunities and Constraints Study and hosted another public workshop, and launched an online survey to narrow down the list of amenities for a new community center, aquatics complex, and park features.

-The City executed a three-year Operating Agreement with the La Mesa Park and Recreation Foundation to operate a community garden at the former putting green and club house on February 14, 2020.
+The City executed a three-year Operating Agreement with the La Mesa Park & Recreation Foundation to operate a community garden at the former putting green and clubhouse on February 14, 2020.

-In July 2020, the Master Plan consultants presented two concept plans in an online presentation followed by a survey of the preferred options.
-The concepts were formulated from input from the 2019 workshop, the Opportunities and Constraints Study, the Parks Master Plan, Community Services Commission and staff.
-(View the full 22 minute presentation at https://youtu.be/pQ0S6WRssfo or 14 minute condensed version at https://youtu.be/Vh5v-3oStBw.)
-Results of the input revealed that Concept 1 (two separate buildings) were preferred with a hybrid of recommended park amenities.
+In July 2020, the Master Plan consultants presented two concept plans highlighting amenities in an online presentation, followed by a survey of the preferred options.
+The concepts were formulated using public input from the 2019 workshop and survey, the Opportunities, and Constraints Study, the Parks Master Plan, Community Services Commission, and staff.
+(View the full 22-minute presentation at https://youtu.be/pQ0S6WRssfo or 14 minutes condensed version at https://youtu.be/Vh5v-3oStBw.)
+Results of the input revealed that Concept 1 (two separate buildings) was preferred with a hybrid of recommended park amenities.